- Abe

 With the Shah Abbasi motif itself in mind, first, it is better to grasp something around the common Persian handmade rug motifs.
 Persian carpets have a variety of motifs, which tell different stories, but also make them literally and spiritually beautiful.

-• Gul: The motif that is frequently displayed is the Gul which has a large flower in the center and beautiful small flowers shown around it.
+- Gul: The motif that is frequently displayed is the Gul which has a large flower in the center and beautiful small flowers shown around it.

-• Mina-Khani: The Mina-Khani motif includes the variegated composition of the parallel floral forms compacted in a geometric figure.
+- Mina-Khani: The Mina-Khani motif includes the variegated composition of the parallel floral forms compacted in a geometric figure.

-• Shah Abbasi: The name for the motif comes from the 16th century rule of Shah Abbas who was the ruler of the Safavid dynasty.
+- Shah Abbasi: The name for the motif comes from the 16th century rule of Shah Abbas who was the ruler of the Safavid dynasty.

-This pattern is appreciated worldwide for its highly detailed and delicate flower designs, mostly of roses and other kind of flowers, as well as leaves and some designs that are made by vines.
+This pattern is appreciated worldwide for its highly detailed and delicate flower designs, mostly of roses and another kind of flowers, as well as leaves and some designs that are made by vines.
 The Shah Abbasi design is admitted as one of the rare and great masterpieces in the field of Persian rug and carpet making.

 The History of Shah Abbasi Motif